auth0/docs/articles/api-auth/tutorials/adoption/api-tokens.md

 ---
 title: Calling your APIs with Auth0 tokens
-description:
+description: The OIDC-conformant pipeline and how this affects your use of Auth0 tokens with external APIs
 ---
-# Calling your APIs with Auth0 tokens
+# Call your APIs with Auth0 tokens

 <%= include('./_about.md') %>

+With the OIDC-conformant pipeline, [all APIs should be secured with Access Tokens, not ID tokens](/api-auth/why-use-access-tokens-to-secure-apis).
+In this article, we discuss what this means when using Auth0 tokens with your APIs.

+## Pipeline Changes

 One fundamental change that we're implementing in the OIDC-conformant pipeline is that **ID Tokens should never be used as API tokens**.

-Instead, client applications and APIs (resource services) should be defined as separate Auth0 entites.
-This allows you to obtain Access Tokens for your own APIs.
+Instead, client applications and APIs (resource services) should be defined as separate Auth0 entities.
+This allows you to obtain Access Tokens for your APIs.

-You get simpler API integration, since your APIs are no longer tied to the client applications that make calls to it.
-You're also enabling [machine-to-machine integration scenarios]((/api-auth/grant/client-credentials)), since clients can authenticate as themselves](/api-auth/grant/client-credentials (that is, they are not acting on behalf on any user) to programmatically and securely obtain an API token.
+You get simpler API integration since your APIs are no longer tied to the client applications that make calls to it.
+You're also enabling [machine-to-machine integration scenarios](/api-auth/grant/client-credentials), since clients can authenticate as themselves](/api-auth/grant/client-credentials (that is, they are not acting on behalf of any user) to programmatically and securely obtain an API token.

 For example, [the Auth0 Management API is already defined as a resource server on your Auth0 domain](${manage_url}/#/apis/management/settings).
 You can then authorize clients seeking access to obtain API tokens with specific scopes in a secure way.